|

 Dolma.
 We have yet to find out in what period of history

-plated in gold.
-It is believed that a finger of Jigten Sumgon
+in gold.
+It is believed that a finger of Jigten Sumgon is one of

-is one of the objects inside it.
-It is a Tibetan Buddhist tradition
+the objects inside it.
+It is a Tibetan Buddhist tradition that there

-that there is a wide range of material requirements to fill newly-made
+is a wide range of material requirements to fill newly-made images

-images and Stupas.
-The jewels ornamenting the Achie image were
+and Stupas.
+The jewels ornamenting the Achie image were offered

-offered by the villagers of Purang and visiting pilgrims.
-Many
+by the villagers of Purang and visiting pilgrims.
+Many of them were

-of the Drikung Kagyu Order.
-"Achie" translates as grandmother.
+Protectors of the Drikung Kagyu Order.
+"Achie" translates

-"Choe" means Dharma in Sanskrit and Buddhism in English.
+as grandmother.
+"Choe" means Dharma in Sanskrit and Buddhism

-"Kyi" means of, "Dolma" means escort and translates
+in English.
+"Kyi" means of, "Dolma" means escort

-as Tara in Sanskrit.
-Achie Choe Kyi Dolma was
+and translates as Tara in Sanskrit.
+Achie Choe Kyi Dolma

-a female born in 1027 in the village of Kye Drag, in Tibet.
-When
+was a female born in 1027 in the village of Kye Drag, in Tibet.

-she was alive, she showed her compassion toward all sentient beings
+When she was alive, she showed her compassion toward all sentient

-without making any distinction between them.
-Therefore, she was
+beings without making any distinction between them.
+Therefore, she

-named Choe.
+was named Choe.
 The principle of Buddhism is to benefit others.
-She

-was believed to be an emanation of Tara and was referred to as
+She was believed to be an emanation of Tara and was referred to

 the state of liberation thorough her spiritual practices and has